ViktorC/PararealML/code/python/README.md

 ## Getting started
 To use the full feature set of the library, FiPy must be made available.
 The recommended way of doing that is installing it through Anaconda (see the [installation guide](https://www.ctcms.nist.gov/fipy/INSTALLATION.html)).

+To use multiprocessing, the library also requires a working MPI implementation.

 To install any other requirements of the library, run `make install`.

 To perform linting, execute `make lint`.
 The library uses type-hints throughout.
 For `mypy` type checking, use the command `make type-check` (note that this may return a list of warnings including mostly false positives).